codicodev/wr-fe/README.md

 ## General consideration

 Improvements:
-The travels filters are done on the client data but in real scenario they would be managed through backend api
+The travels filters are done on the client data but in real scenario they would be managed through backend api.
-Improve component splitting e.g. create a single form component that handles adding and editing a travel
+Improve component splitting e.g. create a single form component that handles adding and editing a travel.

 ## Setup